Academic Help

 Residential tutoring

 For students living in university residential housing, there are academic centers located in Units 1, 2, and 3, Clark Kerr, Martinez Commons, and Hillside Building 7.
-You can find drop-in hours and subjects here.
+If interested, you can check out the drop-in hours and subjects they offer.

 Academic centers offer drop-in tutoring, midterm/exam review sessions, and extended drop-in support during RRR week and final review sessions.